WebberZone/crp-taxonomy/readme.txt

 1. New options in WP-Admin - General options
 2. New options in WP-Admin - List Tuning options
+3. New options in WP-Admin - Output options

 == Frequently Asked Questions ==